rh-openshift-ansible-better-together/ops-track/README.md

 ### 0: Preparation

-Each workshop participant is provisioned their own OpenShift Container Platform 3.11 cluster (using Ansible!).
-Each cluster contains one master node, one infrastructure node, one application node, and one bastion host.
+Each workshop participant is provisioned their own OpenShift Container Platform 4 cluster.
+Each cluster contains three master node, one infrastructure node, one application node, and one bastion host.
 You will be working from the bastion host to complete today's lab.

 You'll need to claim your OpenShift cluster using our [cluster assignment tool](https://red.ht/2JK4yYh).
 Once you get to the cluster assignment tool, you'll need two pieces of information:
+ ##TODO Update short url for next lab once provisioned

 * Lab Code: `Better Together (<INSERT CITY CODE HERE>) - Ops Track`
 * Activation Key: `ansible+openshift`